Hessian in the spinfoam models with cosmological constant: Classical analysis of the -SF model

 It touches three holes out of four of $\cS_a$.
 An illustration of $F_b$ and $E_{bc}$ is given in fig.\ref{fig:Fb_Ebc}.

 The set of $1$-cells is obtained through intersecting pairs of $2$-cells.
 We introduce oriented $1$-cells

 with $b\not=c$ and $b,c\not=a$.
+An illustration of $F_b$ and $E_{bc}$ is given in fig.\ref{fig:Fb_Ebc}.
 The orientation is such that $F_c$ is the initial 2-cell and $F_b$ is the final 2-cell.
 For the same reason as in the case of $M_3$, the intersection of $1$-cells is always empty.
 We introduce

 The moduli space of flat connections on $\cS_a$ is given by

 Again, the absence of the closure condition is due to ${\mathcal C}_{d-2}(\cS_a)=\emptyset$.
 Similarly to the case of $\cM_{\Flat}(M_3,\SLCC)$, one can show that the complex dimension of the smooth loci of this space is equal to 6, as expected.